Education & Understanding

 Strengths in Autism

 Autism is not defined only by challenges.
-Many individuals show unique capabilities:
+Many autistic individuals also demonstrate unique strengths, abilities, and ways of thinking.

 Why Support Matters